matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

 from zkSync2.signer.eth_signer import PrivateKeyEthSigner import os

-# This PRIVATE KEY is coming from your environment variables.
-Make sure to never put it in a tracked file or share it with anyone.
 PRIVATE_KEY = os.environ.get("YOUR_PRIVATE_KEY")

 account: LocalAccount = Account.from_key(PRIVATE_KEY)
 signer = PrivateKeyEthSigner(account, chain_id)

 ```
-## Working with contracts

-Once you instantiate the SDK, you can use it to access zkSync system contracts.

 ## Depositing funds

 This example shows how to deposit funds into an address.